planship/planship-nuxt-example/README.md

 # Planship Nuxt 3 Clicker Demo

-Welcome to the [Planship](https://docs.planship.io) demo app built with [Nuxt 3](https://nuxt.com) that uses [Pinia](https://pinia.vuejs.org/).
+Welcome to the [Planship](https://docs.planship.io) demo app built with [Nuxt 3](https://nuxt.com) and [Pinia](https://pinia.vuejs.org/).
 This app demonstrates the use of Planship for implementing subscription plans with feature and usage-based entitlements.

 ## What is the Clicker Demo app?